How to Renew your Motorcycle LTO Registration in 2023

 How Much is the Total Renewal Fee?

 How much does it cost to renew a motorcycle’s registration in the Philippines?
-Here is the breakdown of the expenses for motorcycle registration renewal this 2022.
-Please note that the amount listed below are estimates and are subject to change.
+Here is the breakdown of the expenses for motorcycle registration renewal in 2024.
+Please note that the amounts listed below are estimates and are subject to change.

 Total ₱1,729.31